Shaw Paterson

-Very Rev Dr Shaw James Paterson (born September 1964) is a minister of the Church of Scotland, serving as Moderator of the General Assembly of the Church of Scotland 18 May 2024 – May 2025 and succeeding Sally Foster-Fulton.
+Shaw James Paterson (born 13 September 1964) is a minister of the Church of Scotland, serving as Moderator of the General Assembly of the Church of Scotland 18 May 2024 – May 2025 and succeeding Sally Foster-Fulton.

 Originally from Holytown, Paterson is a graduate of the University of Glasgow.
 He has served as minister of Strathaven Trinity Parish Church in Strathaven, South Lanarkshire, since 1991.

 Early life and education

-Shaw was born in September 1964, the youngest of three boys born to Jim and Anne Paterson.
-He was born and brought up in Holytown in North Lanarkshire.
+Shaw was born in on 3 September 1964 at Bellshill, the youngest of three boys born to James (Jim) and Anne Paterson.
+He was brought up in Holytown in North Lanarkshire.

 From an early age, church was a regular part of his life.
 A forebear of his, a master stonemason, was part of the team which constructed the Church of Scotland Parish Church in Holytown.
-In the Church he was brought up in, his father served as an elder and a leader within the Boys' Brigade company.
+In the church he was brought up in, his father served as an elder and a leader within the Boys' Brigade company.

-During his schooling days, Shaw was not encouraged to attend university - partially as a result of his accent - despite a passion for science.
+During his schooling days at Bellshill Academy, Shaw was not encouraged to attend university - partially as a result of his accent - despite a passion for science.
 Instead, he was expected to become a bricklayer.
 However, after some encouragement from his dad, Shaw became a science student at Glasgow University, graduating with the first of four degrees he would complete - including a later doctorate.
-His degree was in Biology, namely in plant physiology.
+His degree was in biology, namely in plant physiology.
 Through university, he supported his income through taking on a number of different jobs, including as a tiler.